MPrince2703/CHROMACS/README.md

 ## About

 ChromAcS (***Chrom***atin ***Ac***cessibility Analysis ***S***uite) provides a streamlined, GUI-based workflow for analyzing ATAC-seq data.
+This tool has been peer-reviewed and published in [BMC Bioinformatics](https://doi.org/10.1186/s12859-026-06382-7)

 Shown below are the major analysis steps which have been incorporated with several related dependencies in a hierarchical and modular manner designed for the best user experience and easy navigation:

 <p align="center">
   <img src="chromacs/assets/pipeline.png" alt="ChromAcS Pipeline" width="900"/>